backyardbiomech/qtiConverter/README.md

         + **bold**: `this <strong>word</strong>` yields: this **word**
         + superscript: `E = mc<sup>2</sup>` yields: E = mc^2^
         + subscript: `H<sub>2</sub>O` yields: H~2~O
+        + `<h2> Header text</h2>` makes an html level 2 header (useful to include in a TX text block to break up the exam into sections).
+Also works with level 3 and 4 headers.
-    3. You may use both styles in the same document
+    3. You may use both the MarkDown and html styles in the same document

 ## Canvas Importing and Quiz Making Process